 Not sold on a trip to Japan just yet?
 Don't worry: American allows free cancellation to get your miles back on all award tickets.
 That means you can lock in this award space risk-free now and cancel down the road if you reconsider.
 Best of all, American makes it quick and simple to cancel these tickets online.

 There may be no better way to fly to Tokyo than Japan Airlines business class.
 These aren't just business class seats – they're SkySuites, with the perfect mix of comfort, space, and privacy.

-Keep reading for the full lowdown on all this availability – and the best ways to book it using miles.
-Read our review of Japan Airlines business class and you'll see why we love it so much.
+Read our full Japan Airlines business class review and you'll see why we love it so much!

 If you ask us, Japan Airlines has one of the world's best business class seats in the sky.
 The service and food are unparalleled for business class.
 You'll be on either a Boeing 777 or 787 flying across the Pacific Ocean from cities like Chicago-O'Hare (ORD) or San Francisco.
 Either way, the seats are largely the same .. and so is the service.

 A Deeper Look at JAL Business Class Availability